Things I Wish Someone Had Taught Me When I Started Krishna Consciousness

 + Part 2: Dealing with the challenges of family life

-Often it is not about becoming a pure devotee, but escaping sinful life
+Often, it is not about becoming a pure devotee, but escaping sinful life

 Love and relationships play an important role in our spiritual practice

-Ladies value men who are in control of their desires and emotions
+Women value men who are in control of their desires and emotions

 + Part 3: Dealing with bad examples from the top